calindoran/calindoran/README.md

 ## 💡 Interests:

-- Some of my interests would be building web and native applications, building computers and playing music.
+- Some of my interests would be building web and native applications, building computers, comics and playing music.

 - I’m currently learning more about full-stack development using Python as a backend and whatever new and interesting React framework seems best for the project.